-Yesterday I discovered that there is a flying freehold issue on a house I put an offer in two weeks back in what was supposed to be a straight forward, chain free conveyancing.
+I've recently found out that there is a flying freehold element on a house I have offered on last month in what was supposed to be a straight forward, chain free conveyancing.
 Mumbles is the location of the property.
-What do you suggest?
+Can you shed any light on this issue?

 Flying freeholds in Mumbles are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Mumbles you must be sure that your lawyer goes through the deeds diligently.
+Even where you use a solicitor outside Mumbles you would need to get your solicitor to go through the deeds thoroughly.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Mumbles may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Mumbles may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 I am selling my house.
 My past lawyers have shut.
 It would be helpful to have a recommendation of a conveyancing firm.
 I happen to live in Mumbles if that makes things easier.

 You should use our search tool to help you find a solicitor for your conveyancing in Mumbles.
 We have connected thousands of home buyers and sellers with regulated solicitors to ensure that the legalities of their house move runs smoothly.

 I am using a search engine for the phrase on line conveyancing in Mumbles it reveals numerous solicitorslocally.
 How do I determine which is the suitable solicitor for me?